milaboratory/minnn/docs/source/reference.rst

  --groups: Group names for correction.
  --primary-groups: Primary group names.
 If specified, all groups from --groups argument will be treated as secondary.
 Barcode correction will be performed not in scale of the entire input file, but separately in clusters with the same primary group values.
 If input file is already sorted by primary groups, correction will be faster and less memory consuming.
 Usage example: correct cell barcodes (CB) first, then sort by CB, then correct UMI for each CB separately.
 So, for first correction pass use "--groups CB", and for second pass use "--groups UMI --primary-groups CB".
 If multiple primary groups are specified, clusters will be determined by unique combinations of primary groups values.
  --input: Input file in MIF format.
-This argument is required; stdin is not supported.
+This argument is required.
  --output: Output file in MIF format.
-If not specified, stdout will be used.
+This argument is required.
  --max-errors-share: Relative maximal allowed number of errors (Levenshtein distance) between barcodes for which they are considered identical.
 It is multiplied on average barcode length to calculate maximal allowed number of errors; if result is less than 1, it rounds up to 1.
 This max errors calculation method is enabled by default.
 It is recommended to set only one of --max-errors-share and --max-errors parameters, and set the other one to -1.
 Negative value means that this max errors calculation method is disabled.
 If both methods are enabled, the lowest calculated value of max errors is used.
  --max-errors: Maximal Levenshtein distance between barcodes for which they are considered identical.
 It is recommended to set only one of --max-errors-share and --max-errors parameters, and set the other one to -1.
 Negative value means that this max errors calculation method is disabled.
 If both methods are enabled, the lowest calculated value of max errors is used.
  --cluster-threshold: Threshold for barcode clustering: if smaller barcode count divided to larger barcode count is below this threshold, barcode will be merged to the cluster.
 This feature is turned off (set to 1) by default, because there is already filtering by --single-substitution-probability and --single-indel-probability enabled.
 You can turn on this filter (set the threshold) and set single error probabilities to 1; or you can use both filters (by cluster threshold and by single error probabilities) if you want.